AnnaPestova1/Sky_Event_back/README.md

 # The Sky Events App

-The Sky Events app allows users to organize the sky events data they want to observe.
+The Sky Events is the Full Stack app, allows users to organize the sky events data they want to observe.

-The Sky Events is the final project for the Code The Dream `Node.js` class.
-This is an attempt to implement Full Stack app.
 This is the Back End repository.
 The Front End repository: https://github.com/AnnaPestova1/Sky_Event_front

 ## Technologies